 Check your charges - Don't lose your classes.

-Check your Account Summary by Term on Banner (Access) in the Student/Registration menu before fee-payment deadline.
+Check your Financial Account Summary on MyUSU in the Banner menu before fee-payment deadline.

 If your Authorized Financial Aid and Memos are equal to or more than what you owe, you will not lose your classes.

 Once you have accepted your financial aid funds, they will be automatically* applied to your charges before the semester unless you have a hold on your account.